 How to select apps that can be backed up in iCloud

-Step 1: On your iPhone, iPad, or iPod touch, go to Settings > iCloud > Storage > Manage Storage.
+Step 1: On your iPhone, iPad, or iPod touch, go to Settings and select your Apple ID > iCloud > Manage Storage.

 Step 3: You will now see backup information for your device.
 Among other details, you will see when the latest backup was made and what its size was.
 To start handpicking apps, tap on Show All Apps towards the bottom of the screen.